• B2B Welcome! Please send inquiries to: sales@vfsmarine.com.au

 • When current flows through NMEA 2000 backbone and drop cables, there is a voltage drop, causing the voltage at one end of the network to differ from that at the other end.

-• The voltage drop increases with longer cables or higher current.
+• Also the voltage drop increases with longer cables or higher current.
 If the voltage drop exceeds 1.5V, data errors may occur.

 • To calculate the voltage drop, use the following formula, which applies to most NMEA 2000 networks: